riyalchandrakar/SupportCafe/README.md

 5. If you decide to contribute, click on the 'Pay' button by filling required data and you will be redirected to a secure payment page powered by Razorpay.
 6. After the transaction is successful, you will receive a confirmation of your contribution, and the funds will be directly transferred to the developer's Razorpay account.

-Thank you for your interest in Get Me A Chai!
+Thank you for your interest in Support Cafe!
 We hope this platform helps you successfully fund your projects and support developers in bringing their ideas to life.